N O R M A N K E Y E S S T U D I O

 Painting in a Tube

-I’ve held on to things I made during childhood and as a youth in Massachusetts, including my first fired ceramic, of our pet dog, from children’s classes at the Museum of Fine Arts, Boston, and a painting, now in a tube, from 1973 or 74.
-I’ve also kept paintings from figure classes taken later at the Museum School where the models would pose for a couple of sessions and be done before any of my paintings could be completed.
-I recall Henry, my teacher there, coming by my easel, saying: “Norman, I bet you don’t know how to paint a sphere,” which was certainly true as it turned out, and an important lesson.
+I’ve held on to some things I made, including my first fired ceramic, of our pet dog, from children’s classes at the MFA, Boston, and a painting, now in a tube, from 1973 or 74.
+I’ve also kept paintings from figure classes taken later at the Museum School where models would pose for a couple of sessions and stop before any of mine could be completed (making finished paintings wasn't really the point, of course).

-I ran out of time, but displayed it in a show at my school anyway.
-As they passed through the halls, some people wondered not just who was the man represented in the painting or what he may have been smoking, but whether I too had something smoldering in a pipe.
-Of course, this was the 1970s and some of my classmates were so enthusiastic about the subject that the chatter probably augmented speculation.
-To the school’s credit, however, no one in the administration questioned me about it.
+And yes I ran out of time, but displayed it anyway in a show at my school, where some people passing through the halls wondered not just what the man in the painting may have been smoking, but who else might have had had something smoldering in a pipe.
+Some of my classmates were smiling so much about the subject that the chatter must have raised eyebrows, but to the school’s credit, no one in the administration questioned me about it.

-Adolescence can be a turbulent time, but truth be told, my overwhelming intoxicant had been Vincent Van Gogh, in particular a portrait he painted in Auvers of Dr. Gachet, not long before the artist’s demise, which I had seen reproduced in a book.
-Another stimulant was Picasso.
-Maybe an image of Shakespeare was reflected in the face.
-The scale I chose had something to do with Abstract Expressionism, notably Motherwell and deKooning, of whom I had just become aware through a fellow student, my artistic rival, whose tip would change my outlook.
+Adolescence can be a turbulent time, but truth be told, the main intoxicant was Vincent Van Gogh and a portrait he painted in Auvers of Dr. Gachet, not long before the artist’s demise.
+I had seen it reproduced in a book.

-Some years later, the pipe-smoking man would take pride of place hanging in a bedroom at my mother’s home.
-This must have been a measure of her love, even though the work would eventually make its way into attic storage.
-While cleaning out the house after her death in 2013, I slid it into a PVC tube and into a U-Haul truck bound for where we live today.
-Back into storage it went.
+The pipe-smoking man would eventually hang in a bedroom at my mother’s home, a measure of her love, you might say; it ultimately made its way into attic storage where it was long forgotten.
+While cleaning out the house after her death in 2013, I saw it, and wondered whether to throw it away.
+Instead I slid it into a PVC tube and into a U-Haul truck bound for where we live today.
+Back into storage it went, still unfinished, still in process, and just where it belongs.
+I'm still wondering what to take away from it.

 August 4, 2023